circleci/circleci-docs/jekyll/_cci2/getting-started.md

 order: 41
 ---

-This document provides a step-by-step tutorial for getting your first successful (green) build on CircleCI 2.0.
+This document provides a step-by-step tutorial for getting your first successful (green) build on CircleCI.

 * TOC
 {:toc}